upstate-csci-236-master/master-program-recommender/README.md

 (0 * -5) + (0 * 0) + (1 * 3) + (-3 * 1) + (3 * 0) + (0 * 0) = 0 + 0 + 3 + -3 + 0 + 0 = 0

-Compute this similarity for each user in the dictionary.
-Store tuples containing first the similarity number and second the name of the other user in a list.
+Compute this similarity for each recommendation-user in the dictionary.
+Store tuples containing first the similarity number and second the name of the other recommendation-user in a list.
 You can use the list sort function to sort this list.

-Note that the user that you are looking for will always be in the dictionary.
+Note that the requested-user that you are looking for will always be in the dictionary.
 We are not interesting in how similar the requested-user is to themselves.
 You may find it helpful not to add the user to the list or to remove them after sorting.
 Note that the requested-user will always be most similar to themselves.

-Now that we have a list of the most similar users, we can use this to figure out which books to recommend.
+Now that we have a list of the most similar recommendation-users, we can use this to figure out which books to recommend.
 To generate recommendations take an average of the ratings of the three recommendation-users with the highest similarity to the requested-user you are looking for.

 To average the ratings create a new list the same length as the list of books and filled with 0s.
 Loop through this list.
 For every index of this list loop through the first three users, add up their ratings and then divide by the number of non-zero ratings.
 If there are no non-zero ratings for a book you should not divide as you will get a divide by 0 error.